UPDATE: A Research Guide to Ukrainian Law

 The Cabinet of Ministers, within the limits of its competence, issues resolutions (postanova) and directives (rozporiadzhennia).
-All the documents produced by the highest state bodies are mandatory for execution by every person on the territory of Ukraine.
+All of the documents produced by the highest state bodies are mandatory for execution by every person on the territory of Ukraine.

-In pursuance of the laws of Ukraine, the ministries, state agencies and committees issue resolutions, directives, regulations, instructions and orders that concern their competence.
+In pursuance of the laws of Ukraine, the Ministries, state agencies and committees issue resolutions, directives, regulations, instructions and orders that concern their competence.

 Local state administrations and local self-government bodies issue resolutions, orders, decisions etc to ensure the observance of laws and freedoms of citizens, and the implementation of development programs and regional budgets.

-Constitutional law comprises the norms devoted to the political and state systems, human rights, freedoms and duties of citizens, legal status of the Verkhovna Rada, the President, the Cabinet of Ministers, other central state authorities and local self-government bodies, the Public Prosecution, the judiciary, territorial structure, state symbols etc. The main source of constitutional law is the Constitution.
+Constitutional law comprises the norms devoted to the political and state systems, public order, human rights, freedoms and duties of citizens, legal status of the Verkhovna Rada, the President, the Cabinet of Ministers, other central state authorities and local self-government bodies, the Public Prosecution, the judiciary, territorial structure, state symbols etc. The main source of constitutional law is the Constitution.

 Competition legislation of Ukraine is based on two main laws.